Wanya Morris (American football): Professional career

+Kansas City Chiefs

 Morris was selected by the Kansas City Chiefs in the third round (92nd overall) of the 2023 NFL draft.
 As a rookie, Morris appeared in 14 games and started four in the 2023 season.
 Morris ended his rookie season as a Super Bowl champion when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.

 In the Chiefs' Week 2 victory over the Cincinnati Bengals in 2024, Morris lined up in the tight end position on a second-and-goal play, making him an eligible receiver, and scored his first NFL touchdown on a 1-yard reception from Patrick Mahomes.
-The following week, he assumed the starting left tackle position over rookie Kingsley Suamataia, and held the position until week 14 when he was benched in favor of newly signed veteran D. J. Humphries.
+The following week, he assumed the starting left tackle position over rookie Kingsley Suamataia, and held the position until Week 14, when he was benched in favor of newly signed veteran D. J. Humphries.

+Morris began the 2025 campaign as one of Kansas City's backup offensive linemen, making 14 appearances for the Chiefs, mainly on special teams.
+In Week 14 against the Houston Texans, Morris started his lone game of the season after multiple injuries to the offensive line, but was injured on the first play of the game.
+On December 8, 2025, it was announced that Morris had suffered a season-ending knee injury.

+Atlanta Falcons

+On June 16, 2026, Morris was traded to the Atlanta Falcons along with a 2027 seventh round pick of the Kansas City Chiefs in exchange for the Falcons' 2027 sixth round pick.
+He was waived on August 30.

+Dallas Cowboys

+On September 1, 2026, Morris was signed to the Dallas Cowboys practice squad.

 Personal life

-On May 16, 2024, Morris and teammate Chukwuebuka Godrick were arrested for misdemeanor possession of marijuana.
+On May 16, 2024, Morris and Kansas City Chiefs teammate Chukwuebuka Godrick were arrested for misdemeanor possession of marijuana.